exercism/v3/languages/ruby/exercises/concept/basics/.docs/introduction.md

 my_first_variable = SomeComplexObject.new
 ```

-Constants, however, can only be assigned once.
+Constants, however, are meant to be assigned once.
 They must start with capital letters and are normally written in block capitals with words separated by underscores.
 For example:

 ```ruby
 MY_FIRST_CONSTANT = 10